Oman395/godot-better-lighting-2d/readme.md

 - apply_distance_fade: Whether to apply distance fading to lights

+- object_height: The height of the object.
+Mostly changes distance fade and normals.

 - shadows: Whether to use shadows at all

 - soft_shadows: Whether shadows should be hard or soft